 The dam operator or an appointed representative will be designated as the onsite monitor from the beginning of a dam safety incident until the emergency has been terminated.
-This person will provide status updates to the IRWD Operations Manager, who will provide regular status reports to senior management and local authorities.
+This person will provide status updates to the IRWD Director of Water and Recycling Operations, who will provide regular status reports to senior management and local authorities.